 Your options will vary a bit here, depending on whether you have Ekundayo with you or not.
 If you do, he’ll draw his bow and aim at the children of his hated foe.
 If your protagonist’s alignment is any [Good] you can pick a dialogue option to talk Ekundayo into not becoming a monster similar to Kargadd.
 Alternatively, you can approve his attack [Lawful Evil], or attempt to stop him [Neutral Good].
 In the latter case, Ekundayo will size up the rock troll children and judge them based on the "rock troll" aspect of their nature, rather than the "child" bit.
 Pass an [Intimidate 20] check to command Ekundayo to stand down and give the young rock trolls a chance to run - with a warning against future mischief (a [Lawful Good] act), or you can endorse Ekundayo’s murderous intent (a [Lawful Evil] act).
 On the obscure chance your character is an adherent of Calistria, you’ll also have a unique option to endorse Ekundayo’s violence.

 If Ekundayo isn’t with you, your options are simpler.
-You can either tell the young rock trolls to skedaddle, or you can declare that your lands are no place for trolls… living ones, anyways.
+You can either tell the young rock trolls to skedaddle, or you can declare that your lands are no place for trolls… living ones, anyway.

 In combat, the juvenile rock trolls aren’t much of a threat, having a pathetic Armor Class and only moderate HP.
 Their Attack bonus is passable, but their damage output is miserable.
 Your party should have no trouble cutting them down.
 As far as profitablility goes, you’ll get slightly more experience for killing them than for sparing them, along with a few gems and/or gold.